Dosage form: capsule

 Symptoms following acute NSAID overdosages have been typically limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which have been generally reversible with supportive care.
 Gastrointestinal bleeding has occurred.
 Hypertension, acute renal failure, respiratory depression, and coma have occurred, but were rare [see Warnings and Precautions (5.1, 5.2, 5.4, 5.6)].

 Manage patients with symptomatic and supportive care following an NSAID overdosage.
 There are no specific antidotes.
 Consider emesis and/or activated charcoal (60 to 100 grams in adults, 1 to 2 grams per kg of body weight in pediatric patients) and/or osmotic cathartic in symptomatic patients seen within four hours of ingestion or in patients with a large overdosage (5 to 10 times the recommended dosage).
 Forced diuresis, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.

-Indomethacin, USP is white to yellowish crystalline powder, having not more than a slight odor.
-It is sensitive to light, melts at about 162°C and exhibits polymorphism.
+Indomethacin is a white to yellow crystalline powder.
 It is practically insoluble in water and sparingly soluble in alcohol.
-It has a pKa of 4.5 and is stable in neutral or slightly acidic media and decomposes in strong alkali.
+Indomethacin has a pKa of 4.5 and is stable in neutral or slightly acidic media and decomposes in strong alkali.